 Bust of Simon of Trent, about 1470–80, Francesco Laurana.
 Marble, 19 x 15 ¼ x 8 ¼ in.
-Getty Museum, 96.SA.6
+The J. Paul Getty Museum, 96.SA.6.
+Digital image courtesy of the Getty’s Open Content Program

-March 21 marks the anniversary of the horrific murder of a two-year-old toddler that took place in 1475 in Trent, a city in Northern Italy—an event that led to one of the most brutal and infamous anti-Semitic blood libels of the Italian Renaissance.
+March 21 marks the anniversary of the horrific murder of a two-year-old toddler that took place in 1475 in Trent, a city in North Italy—an event that led to one of the most brutal and infamous anti-Semitic blood libels of the Italian Renaissance.
+Until recently, we did not know that a marble bust of a young child in the Getty Museum’s collection was directly connected to this remarkable and shocking story.

 Attributed to Francesco Laurana, the sculpture depicts a half-length image of a small boy holding a palm and a laurel branch, symbols of martyrdom and victory over death.
 After it was purchased by the Getty in 1996, the bust was tentatively identified as a portrait of Saint Cyricus, since it appeared to reflect some of the events of his martyrdom around the year 304.
 In particular, the fact that the torso is set inside, rather than on top of, the oval base was interpreted as a reference to the martyr’s immersion in a boiling cauldron, while the half-length representation was read as an allusion to his having been sawn in half.